 - fresh chopped parsley - to garnish

-- Return pot to medium heat and add the remaining tablespoon of olive oil and minced onions.
+- Return the pot to medium heat and add the remaining tablespoon of olive oil and minced onions.
 Cook the onions for 5-7 minutes, stirring frequently, or until starting to soften.
 And the garlic and cook until fragrant, approximately 30 seconds.

-- Stir in the chopped tomatoes and tomato sauce, Italian seasoning, salt, Worcestershire sauce, and soy sauce and cook for approximately 1 minute before adding the beef broth, cannellini beans, and entire bag of frozen peas and carrots.
+- Stir in the chopped tomatoes and tomato sauce, Italian seasoning, salt, Worcestershire sauce, and soy sauce, and cook for approximately 1 minute before adding the beef broth, cannellini beans, and entire bag of frozen peas and carrots.
 Mix thoroughly to combine.
 Increase heat to high and bring to a boil.

 - As the soup simmers, cook the macaroni noodles until al dente.
 Drain and set aside.

-- Season with additional salt and pepper, to taste.
+- Season with additional salt and pepper to taste.
 Serve each bowl with a scoop or two of cooked elbow macaroni noodles and fresh chopped parsley, if desired.